 Conserve bushland

 Check the boundaries of your garden, property or green space carefully.
 Be careful to not inadvertently encroach on adjoining public bushland, streams and protected areas, such as national parks.
+This is a form of trespass.

 Conserve bushland located on your property, and ensure that fertilisers and exotic plants do not spread into this bushland.